OniDaito/HOLLy/README.markdown

 The sigma file (sigma_images.csv) would be:
     10,8,1.2

-Images should be in [FITS Format](https://en.wikipedia.org/wiki/FITS) (they support floating point values), and be 128x128 in size.
-Future versions of the software will support variable image sizes.
+Images should be in [FITS Format](https://en.wikipedia.org/wiki/FITS) (they support floating point values).
 We would then run the following command:
     python train.py --fitspath images --train-size 80000 --lr 0.0004 --savedir /tmp/runs/test_run --num-points 230 --no-translation --epochs 20 --sigma-file sigma_images.csv